- Destination: Voorne-Putten

 Are there more of you please contact Hike in Holland for pricing

-If you don't want the included dinner, there is a discount of € 100 per person
+If you don't need luggage transport, there is a discount of € 70,- per person by 2 persons

-If you don't need luggage transport, there is a discount of € 40 per person by 2 persons
+If you don't need luggage transport, there is a discount of € 140,- by 1 person

 The island of Voorne is especially well known for its unique coastal areas.
 The dunes here are very different from most dunes in Holland.
 There are a lot of lakes in the dunes.
 There are many rare plants and animals, and the character of the scenery changes very often.
 On top of that, there are some wonderful mudflats, many places to watch for rare birds, there are some old towns on the route (where Brielle is one of the best kept fortresses in Holland).
 And then you get to see some of the typical Dutch polders, and you get a glimpse of the waterworks (the Delta plan), that were built after the big flood of 1953.
+To know more about this disaster, visit the Watersnoodsmuseum.
 So this really is a unique area in Holland that is certainly worth visiting.

 Mudflats near Rockanje